-During the three month ended March 31, 2013, we recorded income tax expense in the total amount of \$16,000, compared to \$0 recorded in the three month period ended March 31, 2012.
+During the three months ended June 30, 2013, we recorded income tax expense in the total amount of \$2,000, compared to \$0 recorded in the three month period ended June 30, 2012.
+During the six months ended June 30, 2013, we recorded income tax expense in the total amount of \$18,000, compared to \$0 recorded in the six month period ended June 30, 2012.
 In general, current taxes on income are mainly due to taxable profits generated by our subsidiary in Israel, as a result of the intercompany cost plus agreement between us and the subsidiary in Israel, whereby the subsidiary in Israel performs development and other services for us and is reimbursed for its expenses plus 8% profit.
 For financial statements purposes, these profits are eliminated upon consolidation.

-As of December 31, 2012, the Legal Parent and I/P had approximately \$55,728,000 in aggregate total net tax loss carryforwards ("NOL") for U.S. federal state and local purposes expiring 20 years from the respective tax years to which they relate (beginning with 2006 for the Legal Parent and 2011 for I/P).
+As of December 31, 2012, the Legal Parent and I/P had approximately \$55 million in aggregate total net tax loss carryforwards ("NOL") for U.S. federal state and local purposes expiring 20 years from the respective tax years to which they relate (beginning with 2006 for the Legal Parent and 2011 for I/P).
 The Tax Reform Act of 1986 imposed substantial restrictions on the utilization of NOL and tax credits in the event of an ownership change of a corporation.
-Thus, in accordance with Internal Revenue Code, Section 382, our initial public offering, financing activities, as well as the Merger, may significantly limit our ability to utilize such NOL's and credit carryforwards.
-We are currently in the process of completing a full Section 382 study that will allow us to determine the amounts we will be able to utilize for tax purposes in the future.
+Thus, in accordance with Internal Revenue Code, Section 382, our initial public offering, financing activities, as well as the Merger are likely to significantly limit our ability to utilize such NOL's and credit carryforwards.

 We file our tax returns in the U.S. federal jurisdiction, as well as in various state and local jurisdictions.
 Vringo has open tax assessments for the years 2009 through 2012.
-As of March 31, 2013, all tax assessments for I/P are still open.
+As of June 30, 2013, all tax assessments for I/P are still open.
 The Israeli subsidiary files its income tax returns in Israel.
-As of March 31, 2013, the Israeli subsidiary has open tax assessments for the years 2009 through 2012.
+As of June 30, 2013, the Israeli subsidiary has open tax assessments for the years 2009 through 2012.

 As part of the Merger purchase price allocation, we recorded a deferred tax liability in connection with the acquired technology (see also Note 5 to the accompanying financial statements).
 This deferred tax liability was offset by a deferred tax asset in the same amount.
 The deferred tax asset in respect of the remaining tax loss carryforwards has been offset by a valuation allowance as in our opinion it is more likely than not that the tax loss carryforwards will not be utilized in the foreseeable future.
-No valuation allowance has been provided for the deferred tax assets of the Israeli subsidiary since as of March 31, 2013, they are more likely than not to be realized.
+No valuation allowance has been provided for the deferred tax assets of the Israeli subsidiary since as of June 30, 2013, they are more likely than not to be realized.

-We expect that our tax expense in Israel to decrease in 2013, as the scope of services provided to us is expected to decrease, mainly due to reduction in operating and support personnel, which is expected to take effect in the second quarter of 2013.
-We also expect our income tax expenses in the U.S. to increase in 2013, partially due to the potential increase in revenues, as well as due to increase in local taxes influenced by the increased equity and our total assets.
+We expect our tax expense in Israel to decrease in 2013, as the scope of services provided to us is expected to decrease, mainly due to reduction in operating and support personnel, which has taken effect during this second quarter of 2013.
+We also expect our income tax expenses in the U.S. to increase, partially due to the potential increase in revenues, as well as due to increase in local taxes influenced by the increased equity and our total assets.